renatols-jf/spboot-chassi/README.md

 ## UNRELEASED
 - Added labels for application name and instance id.
 Application name is exported to the logs and metrics, and instance id to the metrics.
+Application name will only be exported if a value is found in `chassis-labels.yaml`.

 ## 0.0.7
 - Fixed labels loading which were not working from inside jar